 - less than 600 square metres (excluding the driveway) if a rear lot.

 A PD Online property enquiry can help you determine if the proposal requires Council approval.
 You can also phone 07 3403 8888 to speak to a town planner.

 Generally, all small lot houses must comply with the Dwelling house (small lot) code.
 The small lot code outlines requirements, including:

 - a small lot should only be occupied by one household

 - new development is contained with a defined building envelope, which specifies:

 - the site coverage of buildings and structures on the lot

 - car parking requirements.

-A neighbourhood plan or an applicable overlay may require additional outcomes that will need to be addressed in the proposed development.
+A neighbourhood plan or an applicable overlay may require additional outcomes to be addressed in the proposed development.
 Review of the key facts about the property will identify any neighbourhood plans or overlays that apply to the site.

-A house on a small lot is likely to be accepted development if your property is in one of the following zones and complies with all the identified acceptable outcomes of the Dwelling house (small lot) code, applicable neighbourhood plan and overlays codes.
+A house on a small lot is likely to be accepted development if your property is in one of the following zones and it complies with all identified acceptable outcomes of the Dwelling house (small lot) code, Dwelling house character overlay code, applicable neighbourhood plan and overlays codes.
 The zones include: